Where To Stay in Lake Atitlan: Guide To The Best Towns & Accommodation [2026]

 - Modern comforts with traditional aesthetics, all locally sourced decor

-San Juan La Laguna | Best For Art & Cultural Immersion
+San Juan | Best for art & culture

 San Juan is quite possibly the most picturesque of all the Lake Atitlan towns.